ReeceHarding/greg/docs/checklist.md

   - [ ] Build notification system for when instructors provide feedback on submissions
   - [ ] Use an email template service (e.g., SendGrid, React Email) for branded email templates

-- [ ] Integrate chatbot for personalized progress queries
+- [ ] Integrate Claude 4 Sonnet chatbot for personalized progress queries (NOT a rule-based system)
+  - [ ] Send student questions directly to Claude 4 Sonnet API with their progress data as context
-  - [ ] Extend AI chatbot to answer questions like "What assignments do I have due this week?"
+  - [ ] Let Claude 4 Sonnet naturally answer "What assignments do I have due this week?" based on data
-  - [ ] Implement query handler for "What's my current completion percentage?"
+  - [ ] Have Claude 4 Sonnet calculate and respond to "What's my current completion percentage?"
-  - [ ] Create context-aware responses based on individual student data
+  - [ ] Provide Claude 4 Sonnet with individual student context for personalized responses
-  - [ ] Build fallback mechanisms for queries the AI cannot answer
+  - [ ] Use Claude 4 Sonnet to gracefully handle queries it cannot answer (no hard-coded responses)

 ## Revenue Tracking and Sharing System